alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 10. How to use cache in Web API?
 11. How to clean up cache?
 12. Pading data in Web API.
+13. In which .NET version Wen API started?

 SQL